IKNL/PZP-FHIR-R4/STU3/input/pagecontent/data-model.md

 ### ACP Questionnaire

 A patient's ACP preferences can be captured using a structured form, such as the one developed by IKNL.
-This implementation guide provides a corresponding FHIR Questionnaire resource to ensure standardized data collection.
-[ADD link and improve]
+This implementation guide provides a corresponding <a href="Questionnaire-ACP-zib2017.html">FHIR Questionnaire resource</a> to ensure standardized data collection.

 ### Associating ACP dataset to FHIR